Preemo-Inc/worker-sdk/python/README.md

     ...
 ```

-At the moment, only functions that take 0 or 1 string arguments will work.
-These functions should also either return `None` or a string.
+At the moment, only functions that take 0 or 1 bytes arguments will work.
+These functions should also either return `None` or bytes.

 ### Execute Function